adarsh2508singh/exp-electrochemical-equivalent-of-copper-iitk/experiment/experiment-name.md

-## Experiment name
-Determine the electrochemical equivalent of Copper
+### Determine the electrochemical equivalent of Copper